-- An entrée (per serving = 720 mg) contains 30% of your daily recommended value
+- An entrée should have less than 30% of your recommended daily value.

 If you have been diagnosed with high blood pressure, please speak to your doctor about the amount of sodium you should be consuming on a daily basis.

 - Cut down on prepared and processed foods.